rawgraphs/rawgraphs.github.io/content/learning/how-to-make-a-contour-plot/how-to-make-a-contour-plot.md

   - ""
 discover_more_description:
   - >-
-    In this guide you’ll learn how to create a bubble chart (or scatterplot).
+    In this guide you’ll learn how to create a contour plot.
     The goal is to compare wheater condition (mean temperature) in Paris during the World War II, from 1944 to 1945.
 background_image:
   - "0"